mariahnorell/website/content/courses/hr_analytics/python/pandas-basics.md

 ## Pandas Library

 Pandas is a data analysis tool that makes it easy to work with large data sets and do basic, intermediate, and advanced level manipulations.
 It's a tool used widely by data analysts and data scientists to perform operations commonly done in Excel or SPSS.
-Pandas operates in a rows-to-columns fashion (2D dataset) which is called a "dataframe".
+Pandas operates in a rows-to-columns fashion (2D dataset) which is called a 'dataframe'.
 Think of a Google spreadsheet, SPSS file, or Excel workbook.

 ## Creating a DataFrame in Pandas